 It’s a good practice to make a list of skills you aren’t willing to train the new employee on.
-Then tests can be devised to test those skills specifically before hiring.
+So by using the pre-employment test you can test these skills prior.

 This helps assess the individual traits the candidate possesses.
-It’s a great tool to understand if the candidate is a good fit for the organization and its culture.
+Therefore, its a great tool to get insights into the candidate and whether candidate is a good fit or not.

 Cognitive ability assessments: